mano-at-sdsc/MW_DataDistillery/README.md

 # MW_DataDistillery
-Information related the Metabolomics Workbench data (and other relevant data) shared with the CFDE Data Distillery Partnership
+Information related to the Metabolomics Workbench data (and other relevant data) shared with the CFDE Data Distillery Partnership

 Data on three types of relationships has been shared with the CFDE Data Distillery Partnership.
 Purpose is to understand what metabolites may be regulated by various genes, which cell or tissue produce them and for what diseases they might be relevant.
 The procedure to generate the tables is briefly described below.

-1. Gene-metabolite relationships: MW database tables based on KEGG and other resources
+1. Gene-metabolite relationships: Using MW database tables based on KEGG and other resources

 Of all the human genes, the ones catalyzing various metabolic reactions were identified and then the related metabolites were identified by querying various MW database tables through the postgres sql (psql) query: